• 25 Mar, 2026

 Crevasses became more frequent.

-On the central plateau, the surface had been mostly stable and wind-packed.
-Closer to the coastal regions, the ice sheet fractured more often.
-Some crevasses were visible as sharp blue lines cutting through the snow.
-Others were concealed beneath thin snow bridges.
+On the central plateau the snow had been stable and wind packed.
+Near the coastal regions the ice sheet fractured more often.

 Every few kilometers required caution.

-After nearly three months on the continent, subtle variation in color felt dramatic.
+After nearly three months on the continent subtle changes in light and color began appearing on the horizon.

 6. Reaching the Opposite Edge